 Little is known regarding why individuals desire to leave a bequest, if they do at all.
 Empirical tests of the importance of bequest motives in the literature rely on the assumption of an operative bequest motive, either by selecting a group that definitely has the motive as in Hurd (1987, 1989) or by positing that either everyone has the motive or that nobody does, as in Altonji, Hayashi and Kotlikoff (1997).
 An alternative approach is based on noting that, if a bequest motive is strong for a certain segment of the population, it will be evident in the relative consumption of this group after conditioning on the structural relationship between mortality risk, wealth, annuity income and the possibility of future liquidity constraints.
 In this paper we examine consumption expenditures of the elderly in which both the presence of a bequest motive as well as its impact on spending is not assumed but is instead estimated.
-The estimation of our model is done in the framework of a switching regression where sample separation is unknown.
+As in Hurd (1989), we assume the bequest motive is egoistic in that it is generated purely by a desire to have positive net worth upon death.1 However, the estimation of our model is done in the framework of a switching regression where sample separation is unknown.
 In this context, whereas Hurd (1989) assumes perfect sample separation information regarding who has a bequest motive (households with children), we allow all households to have a bequest motive and let observed spending behavior determine the extent to which bequests are of economic importance.

-Using panel data that provide detailed information on the financial resources of a sample of elderly households, we estimate a bequest motive that is substantially larger than found in Hurd (1989).
-Although we find the existence of children to be a significant indicator of having a bequest motive, the hypothesis that it is a deterministic predictor is soundly rejected.
-We view this result as being consistent with Hurd's finding that households with children do not behave according to a bequest motive anymore than do households without children.
-However, rather than interpreting this as evidence against a bequest motive, we show that a significant portion of elderly households-with and without children-behave according to a statistically significant and economically meaningful bequest motive.
+Using panel data that provide detailed information on the financial resources of a sample of elderly households, we estimate a bequest motive that is substantially larger than reported in Hurd (1989).
+Although we find the existence of children to be a marginally significant indicator of having a bequest motive, the hypothesis that it is a deterministic predictor is rejected.
+This result is consistent with Hurd's finding that households with children do not behave according to a bequest motive anymore than do households without children.
+However, rather than interpreting this as evidence against a bequest motive, we show that a significant portion of elderly households-with and without children-behave in a manner consistent with a statistically significant and economically meaningful bequest motive.